Article updated 2018

 Jump on a trampoline, make FUN a central focus of your life.
 Relax and let go.
 If you love fun, you’re charming.

-8 ) Love your femininity, and be comfortable in being a woman.
+And be comfortable in being a woman.
+Show your feminine charm and don’t be afraid.
 Accentuate all the attributes that make you feminine and womanly.
-It’s ok to play with your hair, twist it around in your finger, pout, bite your lip, and it’s ok to delight in your new pretty skirt, and twirl it around.
-This doesn’t make you an air head or a dummy, it makes you charming, especially to a man.
+It’s ok to play with your hair, twist it around in your finger, pout, bite your lip, and it’s OK to delight in your new pretty skirt, and twirl it around.
+This doesn’t make you an airhead or a dummy, it makes you charming, especially to a man.

 Finally, some examples of women (and a few men) who I think are charming: